Franqsanz/fruits-api/readme_eng.md

 ---
 <p align="center">
-  Hecho con ❤ por <a href="https://twitter.com/franqsanz">
+  Made with ❤ by <a href="https://twitter.com/franqsanz">
     Franco Andrés Sánchez
   </a>
   <br />